 1. The Qur’an has textual variants and at least 3 different streams of evidences of variants between the texts of 1.
 Ubai Ibn Kaab, 2.
 Ibn Masood and 3.
 Uthman

-2. Why are average Muslims not told that some of the stories about Jesus are obviously from Aprocyphal gospels and heretics? (like the Infancy Gospel of Thomas) and why are they not told that some other stories come from fables and legends? (like the Cave of the Seven Sleepers ?)
+2. Why are average Muslims not told that some of the stories about Jesus in the Qur’an are obviously from Aprocyphal gospels and heretics? (like the Infancy Gospel of Thomas) and why are they not told that some other stories come from fables and legends? (like the Cave of the Seven Sleepers ?)

 3. Why are average Muslims not told about the obvious error of the Qur’an confusing Mary the mother of Jesus with Maryam, the sister of Aaron and Moses in the OT?